f1l1ph/Droid-Wars/README.md

 # Droid-Wars
 This is my new Game made in Unity.
-It is 3d First person star wars shooter
+It is 3d First person Sci-Fi shooter.